ronsala/i-remember-when-js/README-wip.md

-# todo create README using previous project as template

 # I Remember When

 I Remember When crowdsources first-hand history, allowing users to read and write memories of events of historical interest.